China–Iran relations: Ideology

 On 1 June 1920, a friendship agreement was signed between the Beiyang government and Qajar Persia.
 Ratifications were exchanged on 6 February 1922, with effect on the same day.
-Official diplomatic relations were established in 1937 with Li Tieh-tseng served as ambassador representing the Republic of China.
+Official diplomatic relations were established in 1937, with Li Tieh-tseng serving as ambassador representing the Republic of China.
 Prior to 1971, an unofficial relationship existed out of necessity.
 From this emerged the current relationship.
-The first Iranian embassy was formed in December 1973 and Abbas Aram was appointed to the post, becoming the first Iranian diplomat to serve in China though the first embassy opened in 1942.
+The first Iranian embassy was formed in December 1973 and Abbas Aram was appointed to the post, becoming the first Iranian diplomat to serve in China, though the first embassy opened in 1942.
 The Shah visited Taiwan to meet the President of China Chiang Kai-shek in 1958.
 In 1971, Imperial Iran supported Red China's bid for a permanent seat in the United Nations General Assembly Resolution 2758 and it voted in favour to admit Beijing and replace Taipei.
-China was invited to 2,500-year celebration of the Persian Empire.
+China was invited to the 2,500-year celebration of the Persian Empire.
 Iran recognized the People's Republic of China in 1971 with Chinese Communist Party chairman and Chinese Premier Hua Guofeng was one of the last foreign leaders to visit the Shah of Iran, before he was overthrown in 1979.
-In the 1980s, the shared ideological themes of anti-imperialism and third world solidarity helped solidify the relationship but they became allies as a way to counterbalance the Soviet Union and the United States during the Cold War.
+In the 1980s, the shared ideological themes of anti-imperialism and third world solidarity helped solidify the relationship, but they became allies as a way to counterbalance the Soviet Union and the United States during the Cold War.
 When the USSR signed the Soviet-Indian friendship treaty, the relationship became a way to counter increasing Russian influence in the Persian Gulf.
 But there remained some distance between Mao's regime and that of the Shah because of ideology.
 The Shah was friendly towards the United States and Mao was a communist.
 The Shah also feared that the relationship could rally his communist opposition.
 Once the Shah was overthrown during the Islamic Revolution, China quickly recognized the new government on 14 February 1979.
 China was put into a difficult situation during the Iran–Iraq War in 1980 since China was allied with both nations.
 China was able to remain outside of the conflict and push for a peaceful resolution to the conflict.